Healthedata1/MyNotebooks/SP/pages/_includes/us-core-vitalsigns-search.md

     Example: GET [base]/Observation?patient=1186747&amp;code=http://loinc.org\|8867-4,http://loinc.org\|9279-1,http://loinc.org\|85354-9

   *Implementation Notes:* Fetches a bundle of all Observation resources for the specified patient and observation code(s).
 SHOULD support search by multiple codes.
-The Observation “code” parameter searches `Observation.code only. ([how to search by patient] and [how to search by code])
+The Observation `code` parameter searches `Observation.code only. ([how to search by patient] and [how to search by code])

 1. **SHALL** support searching using the combination of the **[`patient`](SearchParameter-us-core-observation-patient.html)** and **[`category`](SearchParameter-us-core-observation-category.html)** and **[`date`](SearchParameter-us-core-observation-date.html)** search parameters:
   - including support for these comparators: `gt, lt, ge, le`